PaulmannLighting/ezsp/README.md

 ## NCP Helper

 `Ncp<T>` is the high-level host helper for an EZSP Network Co-Processor.
-It stores a `SharedTransport<T>`, allowing other owners such as a `Defragmenter` to use the same underlying transport. `Ncp::shared_transport()` returns a clone of that handle.
-Lock the handle for one complete EZSP command and release it before waiting for asynchronous callbacks.
+It owns a communicator and uses it for complete EZSP command/response transactions.
+The `apis-saltans` startup path connects the supplied transport, wraps it in `Arc<tokio::sync::Mutex<T>>`, and gives clones to the `Ncp` and its event handler.
+The `Communicate` implementation holds the mutex for one complete transaction and releases it before the NCP waits for asynchronous callbacks.

 `Ncp` adds behavior that needs more than a single command/response exchange: